 - 1.1.
 Safeguarding children is everyone's responsibility.
 Everyone who comes into contact with children and families has a role to play. - 1.2.
 Our school is a community and all those directly connected with it staff members, volunteers, governors, parents, families and pupils; have an essential role to play in making it safe and secure. - 1.3.
 The Orchard Community Trust Board and Forest Park Primary School Local Governing Body will ensure that Forest Park Primary School has arrangements in place to safeguard and promote the welfare of pupils and will work together with other agencies to identify, assess and support those children who are suffering or likely to suffer harm. - 1.4.
 This policy applies to all children (i.e. those who have not yet reached their 18th birthday) who are pupils at this school or who visit /come into contact with our school community. - 1.5.
 This policy applies to all members of staff in our school, including all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers. - 1.6.
 This policy applies throughout periods of closure/reduced school provision due to local or national emergency eg Covid-19 and throughout holiday, breakfast club and after school provision. - 1.7.
 Abuse can take place online and technology can be used to facilitate offline abuse.
-As a school we acknowledge that some children are at greater risk of harm than others, both online and offline.
+Staff are comfortable discussing safeguarding incidents that arise both in school and outside of school, including online safety.